yaqeenby/LibraryManagement/Frontend/README.md

 Using AI tools helped speed up the development process.
 However, due to my limited subscription, I couldn’t rely on them throughout the entire process as I was occasionally blocked.

+---

+## 🗄️ Database Setup
+1. Open SQL Server.
+2. Run the script inside `/db/library_db.sql`.
+3. Database will be created with tables and stored procedures.